Akasmit/Driver-Drowsiness-Monitoring-System/README.md

 ## Working

 This is how it works:
-while the driver is driving the vehicle, the facial expressions are taken in consideration.
+1. While the driver is driving the vehicle, the facial expressions are taken in consideration.
-If the driver is in active state the system will detect as an active state.
+2. If the driver is in active state the system will detect as an active state.
-If the driver is tired for feeling drowsy it will be detected as a drowsy state.
+3. If the driver is tired for feeling drowsy it will be detected as a drowsy state.
-If the driver gets into sleep it will be detected as a sleeping state.
+4. If the driver gets into sleep it will be detected as a sleeping state.

 ## Dependencies
-dlib
+* `dlib`
-cv2
+* `cv2`
-numpy
+* `numpy`